LouisDesdoigts/dLux/docs/tutorials/introductory/optical_systems.md

 Beyond this, the `CartesianOpticalSystem` has an extra attribute `focal_length`, with units of meters.

-Now lets create a minimal `AnguarOpticalSystem` to demonstrate how to use these classes.
+Now let's create a minimal `AnguarOpticalSystem` to demonstrate how to use these classes.

 ```python